 When visiting tourist areas, especially the souks, you should always be mindful of your bag and of anyone getting overly friendly.
 However, I never had an issue with men being overly aggressive.
 If you’ve been to Egypt you’re in for a treat and will even find it quite relaxing.

-The best advice if planning a trip to Tunisia is to learn some basic French.
+The best advice if planning to travel to Tunisia is to learn some basic French.
 English is at a minimum and only found at hotels and at tourist attractions.